guardian/security-hq/iam-unrecognised-users/README.md

 # IAM Unrecognised Users lambda

-A scheduled AWS Lambda that disables IAM users who are no longer recognised by Janus.
+A scheduled AWS Lambda that deactivates IAM users who are no longer recognised by Janus.

 ## What it does

 An IAM 'human' user is considered _unrecognised_ if it is tagged with a `GoogleUsername` whose value is not present in the Guardian's Janus configuration.
-For each unrecognised user the lambda disables any active access keys, removes the login profile (password), and sends a notification to the relevant team via Anghammarad.
+For each unrecognised user the lambda deactivates any active access keys, removes the login profile (password), and sends a notification to the relevant team via Anghammarad.

 On each invocation the job: